Talon1024/OpenGLTutorials/glnotes.md

 In the code that renders the scene: `glUseProgram();` After you're done with the shaders: `glDeleteShader(shaderId);`

+Vertex buffers
+These are usually arrays that store the vertex data, including attributes like XYZ coordinates, XYZ normals, UV coordinates, etc. You can store vertices as either 2 or 3 contiguous floats at once, depending on whether you're drawing in 2D or 3D.

 Vertex array objects
 This is a way to store the configurations for vertex buffer attributes.
 In order to use it, put glGenVertexArrays(VAO) before the code that sets up the vertex buffers and their respective attributes, and put glBindVertexArray(VAO) when you are done setting up the aforementioned data.
 ```